Oumatedy/price-tracker-tool/README.md

-# 🛍️ Product Catalog Filter App
+# ShopHub Price Tracker Tool

-A modern product listing and filtering interface built using **React (Vite)**, styled with **Tailwind CSS**, and powered by data from the public **[FakeStore API](https://fakestoreapi.com/products)**.
+A human-centered, joy-driven web app for retail shopkeepers to compare and track supplier prices, powered by AI and low-code tools.
+This app is a modern product listing and filtering interface built using **React (Vite)**, styled with **Tailwind CSS**, and powered by data from the public **[FakeStore API](https://fakestoreapi.com/products)**.

+---

-## 🔍 Features
+🔍 Features

-* 🔎 Full-text search on product title and description
+🔎 Full-Text Search on product title and description

-* 🏷️ Category filter with dynamic category list
+🏷️ Category Filter with dynamic category list

-* 💰 Price range slider dynamically set from product data
+💰 Price Range Slider dynamically set from product data

-* ⭐ Minimum rating filter
+⭐ Minimum Rating Filter

-* 📊 Sort options: by Name, Price, Rating, and Review Count (ascending/descending)
+📊 Sort Options: by Name, Price, Rating, and Review Count (ascending/descending)

-* 🔄 Reset filters and see full product catalog again
+🔄 Reset Filters to view the full product catalog again

+📈 Price Trend Indicators: Show if a product's price is rising, falling, or stable (demo logic)

+🤖 AI Insights: Smart summaries about price trends, trending products, and supplier suggestions

+📦 Product Catalog: Browse, search, and filter products by category, price, and rating

+🔥 Trending Filters: Instantly view top-rated, most-reviewed, or best-priced products

-* 💡 Responsive grid layout with image fallback for broken URLs
+💡 Responsive Grid Layout with image fallback for broken URLs

+✨ Modern UI/UX: Clean, responsive design with smooth animations and hover effects

+⚡ Rapid Prototyping: Built with React and Tailwind CSS for fast development

-* 🌙 Beautiful UI powered by Tailwind CSS
+🌙 Beautiful Interface powered by Tailwind CSS

 ---
 ## Live demo